zonca/conversion_tofix/README.md

 **After this, inspect with `git log --graph --oneline`**

-You see that `rebase` creates a cleaner history because your last commit fixing the bug is applied on top of the last  version from master.
+You see that `rebase` creates a cleaner history because your last commit fixing the bug is applied on top of the last  version from main.
 The issue is that you are now rewriting history, this is not a problem in the current case because you are the only one working on this branch.
 So to update the remote branch and have a cleaner pull request you do: